Molten Cloud platform delivery guide

 Key FactsKey Facts: Delivering to Amazon Prime Video

-• Amazon Prime Video accepts content through three distinct pathways: Prime Video Direct (self-service, rev-share), Prime Video Channels (third-party subscription channels), and Licensed Content (direct licensing deals with Amazon Studios/Prime Video).
+• Amazon Prime Video accepts content through three distinct pathways: Prime Video Direct (self-service, rev-share, has not accepted short films or documentaries since February 2021), Prime Video Channels (third-party subscription channels), and Licensed Content (direct licensing deals with Amazon Studios/Prime Video).
 Each pathway has different avails formats, delivery specs, and onboarding requirements.

-• Amazon's avails template uses a proprietary spreadsheet format — the Amazon Media Exchange Format (MEF) — requiring 40-60 fields per title including territory-specific pricing, window dates, content ratings per region, and localization metadata.
+• Amazon's avails template follows the EMA Avails spec (developed jointly by EMA, DEG, and MovieLabs), published in XLSX and XML formats and typically requiring dozens of fields per title including territory-specific pricing, window dates, content ratings per region, and localization metadata.
 A single formatting error causes the entire avails submission to be rejected.

-• Prime Video's technical QC is among the most rigorous in the industry, with a 15-25% first-submission rejection rate for independent distributors.
+• Prime Video's technical QC is among the most rigorous in the industry, first-submission rejections are common among independent distributors.
 Common failures include incorrect audio channel configuration, missing closed caption tracks, and metadata mismatches between the avails file and the delivered asset.

 Submission PathwaysThree Ways to Get Content on Prime Video